 These changes slow down early progression, reduce the flow of legendaries before level 40, and require more deliberate gearing and build planning.

-So now let's sort out the new Diablo 4 Season 11 Tier List for the 2.5.0 PTR based on already known changes, and we will keep updating the ranking according to the testing from Season 11 PTR!
+So now let's sort out the new Diablo 4 Season 11 Tier List for the 2.5.0 based on already known changes, and we will keep updating the ranking according to the testing from Season 11 PTR!

 Diablo 4 Season 11 Best Class Tier List (2.5.0)